 Renewable Portfolio Standards ("RPS") RPS regulations require or incentivize renewable energy products in order to increase a state's overall share of energy created by renewable sources.
 In 2009, Kentucky legislators introduced a bill, HB 3, which would have enacted RPS, but it did not become law.

 Since 2009, the Kentucky legislature has held informational hearings on RPS in 2012, 2013, 2014, and 2015.
-The legislation was once again introduced in 2016, however did not receive a committee hearing.
+The legislation was once again introduced in 2016, 2017 and 2018, it did not, however, receive a committee hearing during any of those legislative sessions.

-In February 2017, HB 338 was introduced.
-HB 338 would require retail electric suppliers to use increasing amounts of renewable energy as well as other energy-efficiency measures and programs.
-HB 338 was never given a hearing by a committee during the last legislative session, which adjourned March
+In February 2019, HB 213 was introduced.
+HB 213 would have required retail electric suppliers to use increasing amounts of renewable energy as well as other energy-efficiency measures and programs.
+HB 213 was never given a hearing by a committee during the 2019 Legislative session and has not subsequently been re-introduced.

-30th, 2017, and did not become law.
 If and when Kentucky enacts energy legislation in the future, the particular effect on electric utilities, including municipally owned electric utilities, is not clear.